delta-io/delta/docs/source/delta-uniform.md

 * Use the `SHOW TABLES` command to see a list of available Iceberg tables in the catalog.
 * Read an Iceberg table using standard SQL such as `SELECT`.

-## Read using a metadata JSON path
+## Read UniForm tables as Iceberg tables using a metadata JSON path

 Some Iceberg clients allow you to register external Iceberg tables by providing a path to versioned metadata files.
 Each time UniForm converts a new version of the Delta table to Iceberg, it creates a new metadata JSON file.